ajmotylinski/Data_Viz_Final_Project/README.md

  -  Given historical data, we want to predict future COVID-19 cases and housing prices for 2022

 ### Questions we hope to answer:
-- What will be the covid cases for 2022 by County and State?
-- Discover Covid 19 trends across multiple years
+- What is the relationship between COVID-19 cases and the Housing Market by a selection of States (CA, WA, TX, FL, MN) -

 ### Machine Learning Model:
 - Using Python and Jupyter Notebook for learning model